amanray33541/What-s-app-with-ChatGPT/README.md

   b.Golang :- https://jmeubank.github.io/tdm-gcc/
 5. install the following library using pip (or any)
 6. pip install flask
-pip install playwright
+7.pip install playwright
-pip install virtualenv
+8.pip install virtualenv
-pip install os-sys
+9.pip install os-sys
-pip install (if any other library still required
+10.pip install (if any other library still required 11.run the file on terminal on same directory as 12.python server.py
-6.run the file on terminal on same directory as python server.py it will redirect to firefox if you want to open in chrome use chromium instead of firefox in server.py file at line 16 7.open new terminal on same directory and run go run main.go
+13.it will redirect to firefox if you want to open in chrome use chromium instead of firefox in server.py file at line 16 14.open new terminal on same directory and run
-  It will create a QR code
+15.go run main.go
-  open what's app in mobile and link device by scanning the qr
+16.It will create a QR code
-8. message to that what's app and you will get chat gpt reply
+17.open what's app in mobile and link device by scanning the qr 18.message to that what's app and you will get chat gpt reply